gitofson/xtra1210/README.md

 This is firmware for MCU STM32F030 (heart of EPEVER solar charge controllers).
 ---
+WARNING: This is still under early development process.
+This is still for education purposes and do not expect working MPPT regulator without code changes !!!
+Author does not respond for possibly destroying Your device!
+---
 What is slightly implemented:
 - cs1621 chip driver for showing segments on XDS1 display
 - MODBUS RTU protocol for showing realtime data